vinodhkris/Memebot/README.md

 1. text to image
 2. actor recognition

+Creating a training set

+This project assumes you have a dataset of meme images to choose from.
+In case you don't, you can create a set. utils/ has a script called image_downloader.py that creates an initial training set by downloading images off google and then creating grayscale copies as well as cropped images of the face.

+>cd utils/

+>python image_downloader.py -i <destination_path>

+The data can then be seen in <destination_path>/actors.

 Training

 The first step to running this project is to retrain the pre-trained tensor flow model with your favourite memes.
 To do this, install tensorflow using pip.